 Methods: Digitised images from two 2-year, randomised, placebo-controlled trials formed the basis of the present post hoc analysis.
-Active treatments were 1 mg estradiol continuously combined with 0.125 mg trimegestone (Oral HRT) or low-dose (150 or 300 μ g estradiol) nasal estradiol cyclically combined with 200 mg micronised progesterone (Nasal HRT).
+Active treatments were 1 mg estradiol continuously combined with 0.125 mg trimegestone (Oral HRT) or low-dose (150 or 300 $\mu g$ estradiol) nasal estradiol cyclically combined with 200 mg micronised progesterone (Nasal HRT).
 The effects on breast density was assessed by a radiologist providing the BI-RADS score and the interactive threshold, and by computer-based approach providing the measure of stripiness and the HRT-effect specific measure of breast density.

-Results: In the oral HRT trial, active treatment induced significant increase in breast density, which was consistent with all methods used (all p_i0.05).
+Results: In the oral HRT trial, active treatment induced significant increase in breast density, which was consistent with all methods used (all p < 0.05).
 In contrast, none of the methods detected significant changes in women receiving nasal HRT.
 The sensitivity of automated methods to discriminate HRT- from placebo-treated women was equal or better than the methods performed by the radiologist.

-1Larger parts of the clinical introduction and discussion were written by radiologist Paola Pettersen who also coauthored the clinical paper [17] on which this chapter is based.
+&lt;sup>1Larger parts of the clinical introduction and discussion were written by radiologist Paola Pettersen who also coauthored the clinical paper [17] on which this chapter is based.

 Conclusions: The markedly different pharmacokinetic profile of nasal estrogen seems to be associated with better breast safety.
-Automated computerbased analysis of digitized mammograms provides a sensitive measure of changes in breast density induced by hormones, and could serve as useful tools in future clinical trials.
+Automated computer-based analysis of digitized mammograms provides a sensitive measure of changes in breast density induced by hormones, and could serve as useful tools in future clinical trials.

 Estrogen deficiency accompanying the menopause is a major pathophysiological mechanisms underlying accelerated bone turnover and bone loss after the menopause leading to increased risk of fragility fractures in the elderly age.
-Hormone replacement therapy (HRT) remains among the most rational approaches to prevent not only the short-term (e.g. vasomotor symptoms), but also the long-term consequences (osteoporosis) of the menopause [67].
+Hormone replacement therapy (HRT) remains among the most rational approaches to prevent not only the short-term (e.g. vasomotor symptoms), but also the long-term consequences (osteoporosis) of the menopause [71].
 Hormone therapy can be administered via different routes - orally, transdermally, nasally - all characterized by different dosing regimes and pharmacokinetic profiles.
-Whereas oral HRT for primary prevention is currently not recommended based on recent findings of the Women's Health Initiative trial [68], it remains to be clarified whether the adverse effects of conjugated estrogen (0.625 mg) plus medroxyprogesterone acetate (2.5 mg) are also applicable to lower doses, other combinations and administration routes.
+Whereas oral HRT for primary prevention is currently not recommended based on recent findings of the Women's Health Initiative trial [72], it remains to be clarified whether the adverse effects of conjugated estrogen (0.625 mg) plus medroxyprogesterone acetate (2.5 mg) are also applicable to lower doses, other combinations and administration routes.

-Recent clinical development has led to the introduction of the nasal estradiol spray that has an entirely different pharmacokinetic profile compared with the traditional oral therapy [69].
-After nasal administration, plasma estradiol levels rise rapidly and fall to 10% of the peak level within 2 hours [70], unlike both oral and transdermal administration, which both produce prolonged or plateau estrogen levels [71].
-The efficacy of the nasal therapy in terms of controlling menopausal symptoms and preventing bone loss has been demonstrated by randomised clinical trials [69, 72], but the effects of the therapy on the breast tissue have not been assessed.
-Initial observations indicated that postmenopausal women taking nasal therapy report less frequent adverse events related to mastalgia than those taking oral treatment [73], suggesting that the pulsed therapy might be advantageous.
+Recent clinical development has led to the introduction of the nasal estradiol spray that has an entirely different pharmacokinetic profile compared with the traditional oral therapy [73].
+After nasal administration, plasma estradiol levels rise rapidly and fall to 10% of the peak level within 2 hours [74], unlike both oral and transdermal administration, which both produce prolonged or plateau estrogen levels [75].
+The efficacy of the nasal therapy in terms of controlling menopausal symptoms and preventing bone loss has been demonstrated by randomised clinical trials [73, 76], but the effects of the therapy on the breast tissue have not been assessed.
+Initial observations indicated that postmenopausal women taking nasal therapy report less frequent adverse events related to mastalgia than those taking oral treatment [77], suggesting that the pulsed therapy might be advantageous.

-An important parameter when addressing breast safety is breast density, which was shown related to breast cancer risk [74].
+An important parameter when addressing breast safety is breast density, which was shown related to breast cancer risk in several studies [21].
 Indeed, women with dense breasts may have a 2- to 6-fold increase risk of breast cancer [22].
-For these reasons, breast density is often acknowledged as a surrogate marker of breast cancer risk and study parameter in diverse hormonerelated prevention trials [75].